querkmachine/FSFrontEndDocs/concepts/accessibility.md

 Typography and the formatting of text plays a large part in things being difficult to read.
 Underlines, italics and capitalisation change the shape of letters, making life harder for dyslexic people.

-* Use images and diagrams to convey complex information
+* Use images and diagrams to convey complex information or instructions, don't rely on text
 * Keep text left aligned
 * Keep content short and to the point
 * Don't use underlines, italics or capitals for emphasis
-* Don't force users to remember informaton
+* Don't force users to remember information
 * Don't rely on accurate spelling to achieve tasks

 ## Testing for accessibility